Admissions

 - Students must be currently enrolled and attending one of the St. Charles County high schools.
 Home-schooled students are encouraged to attend, but will be admitted subject to the approval of the student’s residential partner school and Lewis & Clark.

-- The partner school guidance office will compile an application packet and forward it to Lewis & Clark.
-The packet includes transcripts, attendance, and discipline reports.
+- The partner school counseling office will provide additional documentation and forward it to Lewis & Clark.
+This information includes transcripts, attendance, and discipline reports.

 - All students must meet the criteria as set forth in the Missouri Safe Schools Act.